-Students will have ample time to transfer from one class to another.
+Students will have ample time to transfer from one class to another (5 minutes).
 Students must adhere to hallway traffic signs during class change.
 This includes traveling to and from the cafeteria.
 One-way halls will be marked.
+One-way hallways will be in effect before school and during class changes.
+Students may travel by the fastest route at all other times.